 See Snapshot 2020-10 “COVID-19-related loan restructuring by creditors

 ” for a summary of the Interagency Statement and the accounting for restructured loans that are not TDRs.

 Section 4014, Optional Temporary Relief from Current Expected Credit Losses

-, of the Act provides optional, temporary relief from applying the CECL model.
-Section 4014 states that no financial institution shall be required to comply with ASU 2016-13, including the CECL methodology for estimating allowances for credit losses.
+, of the CARES Act provides optional temporary relief from applying the CECL model.
+Section 4014 states that no financial institution will be required to comply with ASU 2016-13, including the CECL methodology for estimating allowances for credit losses.